Adebski/ApacheHTTPClientOOM/README.md

 # Overview
 This repository contains the code for a blog post on what happens when `java.lang.OutOfMemoryError` is thrown from within the Apache HTTP client library.
-You can find the blog post [here] (https://blog.adebski.com/posts/apache-http-client-shutting-down/).
+You can find the blog post [here](https://blog.adebski.com/posts/apache-http-client-shutting-down/).

 To compile and run the code you need to have Maven installed, you can get if from [here](https://maven.apache.org/download.cgi).